-POL 310 Area Studies 1.5 credits
+POL 310 Area Studies

 A study of the politics, culture and history of a selected area of the world.
 Examples include: Indonesia, Vietnam, India, South Africa, and Korea.
 May be repeated for credit.
 Offered every other year

 POL 323 Conflict Resolution